plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

     ?0 : ℕ
     ?1 : ℕ

-Going into hole 0 and type `C-c C-,` will display information on the required type of the hole, and what free variables are available:
+Going into hole 0 and typing `C-c C-,` will display information on the required type of the hole, and what free variables are available:

     Goal: ℕ